 Begin by installing the baseboards along the bottom of the wall, ensuring they are level and flush with the panels.
 Use a miter saw to cut the corners at a 45-degree angle for a seamless finish.
 Secure the baseboards with nails or adhesive.

 Next, install the stiles and rails to frame the panels.
-Start with the vertical stiles, spacing them evenly along the wall.
+Please start with the vertical stiles, spacing them evenly along the wall.
 Follow with the horizontal rails, aligning them with the top of the panels.
-Use a level to ensure each piece is straight and secure them with nails.
+Use a level to ensure each piece is straight, and secure them with nails.

 Complete the installation by adding a top cap or chair rail along the upper edge of the wainscoting.
 This finishing touch adds a polished look to the design.
 Use a nail gun to secure the trim, and fill any gaps or nail holes with wood filler for a flawless finish.

 After installation, you can paint or stain your wainscoting to match your decor.
 If you’re using wood panels, consider applying a primer before painting to ensure a smooth finish.
-For a natural wood look, use a wood stain and sealant to protect the surface.
+To protect the surface, use a wood stain and sealant for a natural wood look.

 Select a paint or stain that complements your decor and enhances the overall aesthetic of your space.
 Consider the existing color scheme and choose a finish that harmonizes with other elements in the room.
 A high-gloss finish can add a touch of elegance, while a matte finish offers a more understated look.